A tale of two moduli spaces: logarithmic and multi-scale differentials: Logarithmic rubber maps

 \subsection{Local description}

-In what follows we will make the definition of the space $\cat{Rub}$ more explicit for log curves over `sufficiently small' bases; more precisely, for \emph{nuclear} log curves as defined in \cite{Holmes2020Models-of-Jacob}.
+In what follows we will make the definition of the space $\cat{Rub}$ more explicit for log curves over `sufficiently small' bases, more precisely, for \emph{nuclear} log curves as defined in \cite{Holmes2020Models-of-Jacob}.
 This is a slight refinement of asking for the base to be atomic (in the sense of \cite{AbraWise}), and is needed because a log curve even over a point does not have a well-defined dual graph unless the residue field is sufficiently large.
-We omit the details of the definition of a nuclear log curve, mentioning only the key properties we use: \begin{enumerate} \item For any family of log curves $X/B$, there exists a strict\footnote{A map $f\colon X \to Y$ of log schemes is \emph{strict} if the log structure on $X$ is the pullback of the log structure on $Y$.
-In particular, the strict \'etale topology on log schemes reflects very closely the usual \'etale topology on schemes. } \'etale cover $\bigsqcup_{i\in I} B_i \to B$ such that each $X \times_B B_i \to B_i$ is nuclear; \item For $X/B$ a nuclear log curve and for any $b \in B$, the curve $X_b$ has a well-defined dual graph $\Gamma_b$, with edges labeled by non-zero elements of $\ghost_{B,b}$; we denote the \emph{label} (also called \emph{length}) of $e$ by $\delta_e$; this was denoted $\delta_x$ in \ref{eq:smoothing_param_1}.
+We omit the details of the definition of a nuclear log curve, mentioning only the key properties we use: \begin{enumerate} \item For any family of log curves $X/B$ with $B$ locally of finite type, there exists a strict\footnote{A map $f\colon X \to Y$ of log schemes is \emph{strict} if the log structure on $X$ is the pullback of the log structure on $Y$.
+In particular, the strict \'etale topology on log schemes reflects very closely the usual \'etale topology on schemes. } \'etale cover $\bigsqcup_{i\in I} B_i \to B$ such that each $X \times_B B_i \to B_i$ is nuclear. \item For $X/B$ a nuclear log curve and for any $b \in B$, the curve $X_b$ has a well-defined dual graph $\Gamma_b$, with edges labelled by non-zero elements of $\ghost_{B,b}$; we denote the \emph{label} (also called \emph{length}) of $e$ by $\delta_e$; this was denoted by $\delta_x$ in~\ref{eq:smoothing_param_1}.
 If $\delta_e' \in \M_B(B)$ is a lift of $\delta_e$, then $\alpha(\delta_e') \in \ca O_B(B)$ is a \emph{smoothing parameter} for $e$, in the sense that $X$ can be described locally around the corresponding point by an equation $uv = \alpha(\delta_e')$.
 The stalk of $\ghost_{X}$ at the corresponding node $q$ of the fiber over $b\in B$ is given by

-\item For $X/B$ nuclear, the base $B$ has a unique closed stratum\footnote{Every log scheme comes with a decomposition into locally closed subschemes (called \emph{strata}). }, and for any $b$ in that closed stratum the restriction gives an isomorphism $\Gamma(B, \ghost_{B}) \isom \ghost_{B,b}$.
+\item For $X/B$ nuclear, the base $B$ has a unique closed stratum,\footnote{Every log scheme comes with a decomposition into locally closed subschemes (called \emph{strata}), where the ghost sheaf is locally constant.} and, for any $b$ in that closed stratum, the restriction gives an isomorphism $\Gamma(B, \ghost_{B}) \isom \ghost_{B,b}$.